jounger/processmaker-guideline/README.md

 $ sudo systemctl restart nginx
 ```

-### Step 12: For Debug
+### Notice: Debuging
-When developing, make sure to turn on debugging in your .env so you can see the actual error instead of the Whoops page.
+Turn on debug mode in `.env` to trace detail errors instead of the Whoops page.
 ```
 APP_DEBUG=TRUE
 ```
+Goto http://localhost:80 and use default account to login site:
+- username: admin
+- password: admin123

+End.